 Present a Fashion Show

 Cheerleaders are generally natural performers, so why not set up a fashion show starring them?
-First, create a theme for the fashion show – it could be a retro theme, an eco-friendly show, or something that uniquely represents your school.
+First, create a theme for the fashion show – a retro theme, an eco-friendly show, or something that uniquely represents your school works.
 Ask local clothing stores and boutiques to donate clothes for the students to model, and in exchange, they can set up a booth to sell items at the show.
 Charge entrance fees to a glamorous night of fun and fashion.
-As always, add in fundraising raffles and concession sales to boost your profits.
+As always, add in fundraising raffles and concession sales to boost profits.

 Open a Refreshment Bar at the Game or School Event